-It’s estimated that Orlando has more theme parks and tourist-centric attractions than any other city in the world.
-Aside from Orlando itself, attractions like the Kennedy Space Center are cited as nearby attractions and attract a fair amount of visitors.
+It’s estimated that Orlando has more theme parks and tourist-centric attractions than any other city worldwide.
+Aside from Orlando, attractions like the Kennedy Space Center are cited as nearby attractions and attract a fair amount of visitors.

 Florida sunsets and sunrises are also the stuff of legend.
 Remember, Florida has a west coast of its own – and the panhandle is always a gorgeous area to explore.

-With that said, here are just 23 of the coolest things that adults can explore in Orlando downtown and surrounds.
+With that said, here are just 23 of the best Orlando attractions for adults.

 23 Fantastic Things to do in Orlando for Adults

-Florida is gator country, which makes Orlando one of those great opportunities to go alligator spotting.
-What better way to do that than on a classic airboat?
+Florida is gator country, making Orlando one of those great opportunities for alligator spotting.
+What better way to do that than on a classic alligator airboat tour?
 The guided tour provides a thrill as you glide through the Everglades, looking for Florida’s best-known citizens.